-Where the Headteacher requires a medical certificate (Fit Note) from an employee, the employer shall, on provision of a receipt, reimburse the employee if a charge is made for the Fit Note.
+Where the Headteacher requires a medical certificate (Fit Note) from an employee before the eighth day of absence, the employer shall, on provision of a receipt, reimburse the employee if a charge is made for the Fit Note.

-ILLNESS OR INJURY ARISING FROM WORK
+5. ILLNESS OR INJURY ARISING FROM WORK